-As at 31 December 2020, the registered capital consisted of: 105 bearer shares at a nominal value of EUR 1 000 000.
+As at 31 December 2021, the registered capital consisted of: 235 bearer shares at a nominal value of EUR 1 000 000.
 The parent company has no subscribed capital that has not been entered in the Commercial Register.
-Legal reserve fund has attained the the minimum amount of mandatory contribution under Commercial Code as at 31 December 2020.
+Legal reserve fund has not attained the the minimum amount of mandatory contribution under Commercial Code due to the fact that the share capital of the parent company was increased during 2021.